 There’s a heavy French bistro influence which adds to the atmosphere.
 Walls are covered in prints depicting various French wines, Hotel Head Chef, Jim Hall, is classically French trained (more on Jim later), and the star of front-of-house is undoubtedly Jean Rouselle who has everything running like clockwork, has a fantastic memory, extensive wine-knowledge and a really welcoming style.

-When we arrived we had a drink in the hotel lounge which is right next to the restaurant – great for people-watching with a mix of golfers, families, couples and guests.
+When we arrived at Ramside Hall, we had a drink in the hotel lounge which is right next to the restaurant – great for people-watching with a mix of golfers, families, couples and guests.